Now it's getting colorful: brightly-colored quilts

 Adding freemotion embroidery

 You can stitch in the ditch between the blocks to permanently connect the three layers together.
 You can also refine your work with freemotion embroidery.
-Using an embroidery foot gives you the option of using a Quilting Needle or going back to an Embroidery Spring Needle in size NM 80.
+Using an embroidery foot gives you the option of using a Quilting Needle.
 This needle allows you to quilt without the use of a presser foot, giving you a better view and allowing you to sew unique patterns precisely.
 To get a feel for how the needle works, we recommend first testing it out on a scrap piece of fabric before you use it on your quilt.

 Sewing the binding